ballerina-platform/module-ballerinax-github/README.md

 testOrganizationName = "<github_organization_name>"
 ```

-## Get Issue List.
+## Client Side Operation Example: Get Issue List.

-In an occation when we need to obtain the list of isssues associated with a repository, we can use the `getIssues`
+In an occasion when we need to obtain the list of isssues associated with a repository, we can use the `getIssues`

 ### Step 1: Import the GitHub ballerina library.
-First, import the ballerinax/github module into a ballerina project.
+First, import the `ballerinax/github` module into a ballerina project.
 ```ballerina
     import ballerinax/github;
 ```